Cloudflare Turnstile

 // return result.success === true; on error, log and return false

-All the widget logic lives in one file, components/captcha-widget.tsx.
-You almost never touch the raw @marsidev/react-turnstile <Turnstile> component — you use the two exports from this file instead:
+The widget logic lives in one file, components/captcha-widget.tsx, built on the @marsidev/react-turnstile package.
+You rarely touch the raw <Turnstile> component.
+Instead you use the two exports:

-useTurnstile()— a hook that owns the token and the widget ref.
-It returns{ ref, token, setToken, reset }.CaptchaWidget— the widget itself.
-You pass itinstanceRef(the ref from the hook) andonToken(use the hook'ssetToken).
+useTurnstile()is a hook that owns the token and the widget ref.
+It returns{ ref, token, setToken, reset }.CaptchaWidgetis the widget itself.
+Pass itinstanceRef(the ref from the hook) andonToken(the hook'ssetToken).

 In a form you call the hook, render the widget, and read token when you submit: